CastilloAnthony/Nuclearcraft-Reactor-UI-ControlPanel/Nuclearcraft Reactor UI Control Panel/README.md

 	Developed by Anthony Castillo (MC Useraccount: Cao21745) 2/23/2020 Designed and tested for use with OpenComputers-MC1.12.2-1.7.4.153.jar and NuclearCraft-2.17c-1.12.2.jar.

-	This is still a work in progress so any suggestions will be taken into consideration.
-	Email suggesttions to Cao21745@yahoo.com
+	Email suggesttions to Cao21745@yahoo.com or post on the project's github site.

 	This is a simple program that is designed to automatically control a Nuclearcraft Reactor while drawing a fairly simple UI.